 Pull apart the biscuits and using a donut hole cutter, cut out the center of each donut.
 Once the oil is hot, carefully lower each donut into the oil with your hand close to the oil to avoid splashes.
 Cook the donuts until golden brown, turning often.
 Remove to a paper towel lined plate and allow to drain a little.

-Spread each donut with nutella and top with chopped Reese’s and enjoy.
+Spread each donut with nutella and top with sliced strawberries or chopped Reese’s and enjoy.